MedicalGenomicsLab/Vigelint/PADA-WAN/README.md

 An example of the parameter file can be found in /PADA-WAN/1-1 Download IDS/ as _1-1_params.txt_ This parameters file contains the following information:
-1. INDIVIDUAL_RUN:   [either 'AU' or 'UK'] - this value tells the script which version of PanelApp to download the IDs from
+1. **INDIVIDUAL_RUN**:   [either 'AU' or 'UK'] - this value tells the script which version of PanelApp to download the IDs from
-2. OUT-DIRAU:        [location] - this value defines where the output from this script is stored
+2. **OUT-DIRAU:**        [location] - this value defines where the output from this script is stored
-3. PATH_AU:          _https://panelapp.agha.umccr.org/api/v1/panels/?page=_  - this is the address of PanelApp Australia - you should _not_ need to change this
+3. **PATH_AU:**          _https://panelapp.agha.umccr.org/api/v1/panels/?page=_  - this is the address of PanelApp Australia - you should _not_ need to change this
-4. TOKEN_AU:          LytbzDyWsuzun1ScDq2tvYd1RA4e4zQdrbvnSmmpfjsmOqAaPk5hD8KFJtO1vqUr - this is token for PanelApp Australia - you _should_ change this - see the method above for advice
+4. **TOKEN_AU:**         LytbzDyWsuzun1ScDq2tvYd1RA4e4zQdrbvnSmmpfjsmOqAaPk5hD8KFJtO1vqUr - this is token for PanelApp Australia - you _should_ change this - see the method above for advice
-5. OUT-DIRUK:        [location] - this value defines where the output from this script is stored
+5. **OUT-DIRUK:**        [location] - this value defines where the output from this script is stored
-6. PATH_UK:          https://panelapp.genomicsengland.co.uk/api/v1/panels/?page= - this is the address of PanelApp UK  - you should _not_ need to change this
+6. **PATH_UK:**          https://panelapp.genomicsengland.co.uk/api/v1/panels/?page= - this is the address of PanelApp UK  - you should _not_ need to change this
-7. TOKEN_UK:         VpObfRKKvsvhH0Fzq5cgb37JWyMKIn11f7U8lhO2U4IpjnXJpa2qmCtog9c8Nej7 - this is token for PanelApp UK - you _should_ change this - see the method above for advice
+7. **TOKEN_UK:**         VpObfRKKvsvhH0Fzq5cgb37JWyMKIn11f7U8lhO2U4IpjnXJpa2qmCtog9c8Nej7 - this is token for PanelApp UK - you _should_ change this - see the method above for advice

 ***Running the script***